It's another great topic for Saturday Night Genealogy Fun (but I might be biased)!

 The addition of Zach to the house brought me to my personal pet maximum.
 I had three cats, three birds, a dog, and a guinea pig from 2006 to 2009.

-For a couple of years I looked for a new bird after Ray and Zach died, because Peaches definitely seemed lonely.
-One day when I walked into my bird supply store, about 2008 I think, I saw a severe macaw that was listed for sale.
+I looked for a new bird after Ray and Zach died, because Peaches definitely seemed lonely.
+One day when I walked into my bird supply store, later in 2011 I think, I saw a severe macaw that was listed for sale.
 Caesar had been returned to the store after the couple that had bought him had had a baby, because they just didn't seem to have time for him anymore (not an uncommon occurrence).
 He seemed to like me a lot and stepped up for me right away, so I checked with my vet about introducing him into the household and got an ok.
 I should have been suspicious, because he was being sold for only $200.
 It turned out that the store owner really didn't give me the complete story — Caesar is very territorial and extremely jealous, and one of the problems that the couple had with him was his jealousy over the new baby.
 He was absolute hell while he went through puberty, but he's calmed down a little at this point.
 He and Peaches have their own cages but are close to each other.
 When I have boarded them, I have been told that if he isn't near Peaches, he screams constantly until his cage is moved.
 Overall he's rather a brat, but I have assured him I won't send him back.
 I think he should live to be between 40 and 60 years old, so he'll probably outlive me also.

 The same kind of problem with loneliness happened with Noodle.
 After Hank and Sassy died, Noodle was moping around the house and obviously needed a new companion.
 I started checking out cat rescue organizations.
 One day I walked into the same bird supply store where I had found Caesar, and they were displaying cats from a feral rescue group.
 One of the cats was listed as a Himalayan.
 Just like Sassy, this cat didn't look like a Himalayan (he's a short hair and looks like an orange tabby with points), but he seemed friendly and responded to my talking to him.
 I jumped through the hoops and filled out all the paperwork, and "Brando" came to live with me.
 I have never been that big of a Brando fan, so I renamed him Brandy, which he seems to have taken to reasonably well.
 He and Noodle were the best of buddies and got along beautifully.
 His actual age is unknown, as he was picked up as a street cat, but he's about 12 or 13, which is definitely "old" by cat standards (don't forget, they're seniors at 7).